mfeit-internet2/geoasn2/README.md

 Copy the GeoASN2 directory into `$SPLUNK_HOME/etc/apps`.

-In the copy, create a file in the `etc` directory called `maxmind-license` containing your license key.
+In the copy, create a file in the `etc` directory called `maxmind-key` containing your license key.

 In the top-level directory of the copy, run `make` to set up the add-on and update the data.